Adaptive tensor train metadynamics for high-dimensional free energy exploration: Methods

-The last step of TT-Sketch is ``trimming.''
-After solving the core-determining equations, we obtain a TT whose rank is the sketch size $R_k$ instead of the target rank $r_k$.
-In practice, the sketch size is usually chosen to be considerably larger than the target rank, resulting in an overdetermined system of core-determining equations.
-This ``oversampling'' ensures stability when solving the linear system.
-To further reduce the rank to the target $r_k$, we perform a rank-$r_k$ singular value decomposition (SVD) on the matrices $A_k$ and then ``trim'' the oversketched TT by inserting the projector $W_k W_k^T$, i.e., a resolution of the identity, between every two adjacent cores.
-The trimming procedure is detailed in Algorithm~\ref{alg:TT-Sketch} and depicted in Fig.~\ref{fig:trim} in the Supporting Information.
-In this work, we choose the target rank such that the residual error of truncated SVD satisfies
+After solving the \emph{core-determining equations} given by Eq.~\eqref{eq:core_deter_eq}, we obtain a TT whose ranks are $R_1,\dots,R_{D-1}$ instead of the target ranks $r_1,\dots,r_{D-1}$.
+The $R_k$ are independent of $D$, but must, in practice, be chosen to be considerably larger than the target ranks (typically a small integer multiple of $r_k$).
+This results in an overdetermined system of equations; this ``oversampling'' ensures stability when solving the linear system.
+To further reduce the ranks to the target $r_k$, we perform rank-$r_k$ singular value decompositions (SVD) on the matrices $A_k$ and then ``trim'' the oversketched TT by inserting the projector $W_k W_k^T$ between every two adjacent cores.
+This trimming procedure is detailed in Algorithm~\ref{alg:TT-Sketch} and depicted in Fig.~\ref{fig:trim} in the Supporting Information.
+In this work, we choose the target ranks $r_k$ such that the residual error of truncated SVD satisfies

 where we set the threshold $\epsilon$ to $10^{-4}$ throughout this work.